horatiu-th/mvp-assessment/README.md

 ✅ **Deployment**: Ready for Vercel deployment (configure environment variables)
 ✅ **RLS Note**: RLS policies documented above - minimal public read access
 ✅ **Professionalism**: Clean UI, no secrets in repo, comprehensive README

+## Ask Box (not implemented)

+This feature introduces dynamic user input (natural language questions) which significantly expands the project scope beyond the core dashboard requirements.

+**Technical Complexity**:

+- Requires natural language processing to parse user questions like "What was Team X's revenue in 2022, and what was the YoY change?"
+- Would need either a complex query parser or LLM integration to interpret various question formats
+- Security considerations with dynamic input validation and SQL injection prevention
+- Additional API endpoints for question processing and response formatting